 Netflix was a real game-changer in the streaming TV landscape – with thousands of movies and TV shows, they changed TV markets all over the world – as well as in the UK.
-However, even though Netflix’ UK content library is impressive – American Netflix subscribers get a better deal, with thousands of movies and TV shows that aren’t available on our side of the pond.
+However, even though Netflix’ UK content library is impressive – American Netflix subscribers get an even better deal, with plenty of movies and TV shows that aren’t available on our side of the pond.

-Which is why so many people want to know whether they can watch US Netflix in the UK on their tellies and other devices.
+This is why so many people want to know whether they can watch US Netflix in the UK on their tellies and other devices.
 The short answer is Yes.
-With one of our recommended VPNs that still work with Netflix – but it’ll cost you, and it’ll take some tinkering – because Netflix really doesn’t want its subscribers to virtually hop between different countries.
+With one of our recommended VPNs that work with Netflix – but it’ll cost you, and it’ll take some tinkering.

 In this guide and review, I’ll explain – step by step – how to access American Netflix from the UK, plus I’ll review some of the better VPN services that make that possible – and one unique hardware solution.